How to Choose Your Senior Portrait Photographer

 You should not be just a number on their list.

 Your senior photographer should never make you feel like just a number.
-Your entire portrait experience should be personal and custom around your wishes.
-You should not settle for being told that you only get to go to certain locations that the photographer allows, be forced into using the same backgrounds as everyone else, or made to feel you need to fit a certain aesthetic.
+Your entire senior photo experience should be personal and custom around your wishes.
+You should not settle for being told that you only get to go to certain locations that the photographer allows, be forced into using the same backgrounds as everyone else, or made to feel you are only there to benefit their portfolio.
 The photographer should get to know you on a more personal level, and then collaborate with you to develop ideas for your portraits.
 A unique experience will ensure that you not only have fun during the session, but that you get images that are totally YOU.

 Verify that the photographer is a true professional running a legitimate business.